Where to see ghost mushrooms in South Australia

 Where to find them

-After wet weather, you may be lucky enough to find these amazing fungi in other parts of SA as well, especially where there are pine trees.
+After wet weather, you may be lucky enough to find these amazing fungi in other parts of SA as well, typically near the base of the trunk or in crevice’s of native eucalypt species, but especially where there are pine trees.

-They have been seen in the Adelaide Hills, especially in Para Wirra Conservation Park and Scott Creek Conservation Park, as well as Flinders Chase National Park on Kangaroo Island, Padthaway Conservation Park in the South East and even on Eyre Peninsula, so keep an eye out next time you’re on a walk.
+Over the past few years, they have been seen in the Adelaide Hills, including in Para Wirra Conservation Park and Scott Creek Conservation Park, as well as Padthaway Conservation Park in the South East and even on Eyre Peninsula, so keep an eye out next time you’re on a walk.

 Want to learn more about fungi?
-Try this post onfive typesyou might see in the Adelaide Hills, and learn more about why it’s a good idea to get your mushrooms from the marketinstead of the field.
+Try this post on 10 types you might see in the Adelaide Hills, and learn more about why it’s a good idea to get your mushrooms from the market instead of the field.

 This content was produced in partnership with Good Living